 9. Get help now and then

-When you manage your own money it’s a good idea to pay an expert for an independent review at least occasionally.
-Bengen, who came up with the 4 percent rule, tells The New York Times that even he uses financial advisers:
+When you manage your own money, it’s a good idea to pay an expert for an independent review at least occasionally.

-Hire a Certified Financial Planner who works on a flat hourly rate to review your retirement plan, income and expenses.
-A CFP adviser must put your financial well-being ahead of their own.
+So, consider hiring a Certified Financial Planner who works on a flat hourly rate to review your retirement plan, income and expenses.

 Money Talks News founder Stacy Johnson discusses when and how to find a trustworthy financial adviser in “2-Minute Money Manager: How Do I Find a Good Financial Adviser?”

 11. Consider other sources of income